anths/anths/README.md

 obscuring some of git's properties, and has some racist baggage behind it.
 [We should use a different name](http://a.9srv.net/b/master_in_tech), and git should change the default.
+To their credit, github has fixed the default branch, but git hasn't (yet?), and you can still get a nasty default if importing from elsewhere.
 Until git fixes this, you can correct things locally.

 ### Rename the default branch on a local repository: